-Interest expense consists primarily of the interest on our debt, which was repaid in full in July 2021, and the amortization of deferred financing costs.
+Interest expense consists primarily of the interest on our debt, which was repaid in full in July 2021, and the non-cash interest expense related to the amortization of deferred financing costs.

 Other Income (Expense), Net

 Other income (expense), net consists primarily of realized and unrealized foreign exchange gains and losses resulting from fluctuations in foreign currency exchange rates on monetary assets and liabilities denominated in currencies other than the U.S. dollar.